frederic-perez/AmE-dictionary/data/idioms.md

 __get (one’s) goat__ To annoy or anger one. _That guy just gets my goat every time he opens his mouth._
 __get (one’s) knuckles rapped__ _The Japanese drug company Astellas has had its knuckles rapped for wrongdoing four times in less than three years._
 __get (one’s) shit together__ :two::hammer:
+__get (one’s) teeth into (something)__
 __get (one’s) thinking cap on__ To begin thinking or considering very carefully and seriously (about something), often to solve a problem. _OK, fellas, if we all get our thinking caps on, I’m sure we can come up with a way to earn enough money to go to the baseball game this weekend._
 __get (some kind of) mileage out of (something)__ To get a lot of use from something, as if it were a car. _Bob always got a lot of mileage out of one joke._
+__get (someone or something) on track__ To cause or help someone or something to begin or resume progressing or developing as planned, scheduled, or expected. _The project’s development cycle started spinning out of control, so upper management brought in a consultant to get us on track._
 __get (something) straight__ _Let’s get this straight._
-__get (the hell) out of Dodge__ To leave or depart from a place, especially quickly or with marked urgency.
-A reference to Dodge City, Kansas, the clichéd setting of cowboy and western films from the early to mid-1900s.
+__get (the hell) out of Dodge__ :two: To leave or depart from a place, especially quickly or with marked urgency.
+A reference to Dodge City, Kansas, the clichéd setting of cowboy and western films from the early to mid-1900s. _It looks like things are getting pretty tense in here, let’s get out of Dodge!_
 __get a grip__ :three::hammer:
 __get a handle on (something)__ _UAVs are used to get a handle on what’s going on._
 __get a hold on/of (oneself)__
 __get a jump on (someone or something)__
 __get a kick out of (someone or something)__ :eight: To get a sense of enjoyment, amusement, or excitement from someone or something. _Even as an adult, I still get a kick out of building sandcastles at the beach._ _You’ll get a kick out of this!_
-__get ahead of (oneself)__ To plan or become overly excited for a possible future event.
+__get ahead of (oneself)__ :two: To plan or become overly excited for a possible future event.
 __get along with__ To have a good relationship with someone.
 __get around it__ _There is just no getting around it._
 __get around to__ :dart: (get round to) Find the time or occasion for, as in _Dean never gets around to cleaning up the garage._ _Dreams and goals I might get around to at some time._